Were you expecting a stereotypical Russian greeting? Well, where I come from, we get right into the matter of business. No need for pleasantries.

 This is all sensible and we’ve discussed this before, but, against the Abyssal fleet, our current conventional naval forces are simply outmatched.
 Offensively, our vessels are at a significant disadvantage.

 - The Abyssals are far more mobile than even the fastest naval vessels in the modern era.
 Abyssal “burst” speeds have been documented to reach up to 75 knots as they “charge” towards the target in question.
-This makes it harder for even modern ordinance to hit their targets.
+This makes it harder for even modern ordnance to hit their targets.

 - Prior to MERLIN, Abyssals are “invisible” to conventional radar and other electronic detection methods.

 - The Abyssals possess innately a “barrier” like field that negates or nullifies conventional ordnance fired at it.

 - The Abyssals possess extraordinary durability.
 Direct strikes on their “hardened” shells yield relatively poor effects.
 We have witnessed an Abyssal eating a full component of 3M45 with seemingly no effect.
 Our colleagues and comrades here in the US report similar observed effects.

 - While it is possible in theory to begin development of conventional ordnance carrying greater payloads, doing so would forcefully reveal the presence of the Abyssals to the general public and causing undesirable consequences such as global panic.
 As such, R&D efforts are primarily limited to the various shipgirl special operation groups at the moment.
 Furthermore, as you will see below, shipgirls currently fulfill the tactical requirements on the battlefield.

 - Some more advanced Abyssal units possess all sorts of abilities to disrupt and/or deny conventional weaponry.
 Our limited encounters have already shown Abyssals with decoy launchers and what appears to be active defenses (implicitly meant to counter shipgirl ordnance).